Bank Account Opening in UAE

 If you have a job in the UAE, you can open an account at your employer’s bank to get your salary faster.
 If you use a different bank from your employer, it could take up to a few days for your salary to arrive.

-Many people in the UAE open savings accounts so that they can get the most out of their money.
+Many people in the UAE open a savings account so that they can get the most out of their money.
 Savings accounts offer higher interest rates than checking accounts do, but provide limited access to funds.
 They also can cause penalties for withdrawals.

 Savings accounts usually operate on either a variable or fixed interest rate.
-You can choose which currency you’d like to denominate your funds in.
+Within your savings account you can choose which currency you’d like to denominate your funds in.

 Another type of service you can take advantage of when opening a bank account in the UAE is an investment account.
 In the UAE, you can sign an investment agreement with any bank, which allows you to open an investment account.